galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 >
 {: .question}

+Experience shows that no more than two rounds of training is needed to get the best results from the ab-initio predictors.
+You can try to retrain Augustus and SNAP, but you will probably notice very few changes.
+We will keep the final annotation we obtained for the rest of this tutorial.

 ## Improving gene naming

-We want to keep the results of the third Maker run.
-If you look at the content of the `final annotation` dataset, you will notice that the gene names are very long, complicated, and not very readable.
+If you look at the content of the `final annotation` dataset, you will notice that the gene names are long, complicated, and not very readable.
 That's because Maker assign them automatic names based on the way it computed each gene model.
 We are now going to automatically assign more readable names.

 > ### {% icon hands_on %} Hands-on: Task description
 >